Why Men Should do Pilates

 - Pilates preferentially recrtuits the deeper layers, so that you can strengthen from the deep core.
 This in turn this helps reduce the size of your waistline by giving you a corset-effect, as the fibres run horizontally and obliquely around your waist.
 Moreover, these deeper muscles help support your lower back and may help in reducing back pain.

-- Strengthen their joints
+Strengthen your joints

 Classical Pilates exercise works on using your own your body weight and our reformer machines provide spring resistance.
 The work focuses on joint mobility and sequential articulation.
 The muscles you target are deeper stabilising muscles that support all the work you do at the gym.
 Increase your bench and shoulder press load.
 If you are a gym-goer, you will improve your lifting strength as your support musculature will be able to support the bigger power producing muscles.
 For example, your serrattus anterior muscles, used often in Pilates exercise, will strengthen, thus allowing you to stabilise your scapulae and therefore increase your pectorals work when you chest press.